lowlighter/metrics/README.md

 Basically you create a `settings.json` containing a test token and `debug` mode enabled.

 You can then start the node with `npm start` and you'll be able to test how the SVG renders with your editions by opening the server url in your browser.

-### ⚠️ HTTP errors code

-The following errors code can be encountered if your using a server instance :

-* `403 Forbidden` : User is not whitelisted in `restricted` users list
-* `404 Not found` : GitHub API did not found the requested user
-* `429 Too many requests` : Thrown when rate limiter is trigerred
-* `500 Internal error` : An error ocurred while generating metrics images (logs can be seen if you're the owner of the instance)
-* `503 Service unavailable` : Maximum user capacity reached, only already cached images can be accessed for now

 ### 📖 Useful references